-The City of Nelson's city park and baseball field, nature trail, and marble museum are currently its most notable amenities.
+The City of Nelson's city park and baseball field nature trail, and marble museum are currently its most notable amenities.
 The Marble Museum is located in the Nelson City Hall.
-The Museum includes a yearround exhibit of examples of fine marble and shows the history of marble mining in Pickens County.
-All historical photos included in this document were provided by the Nelson Marble Museum.
+The Museum into des a warround exhibit of examples of fine marble and chows the history of marble mining in Pick as County.
+All historical photos included in the doctor ent were provided by the Nelson M rble Museum.